Slothy-lol/AkarisSubnauticaMods/README.md

     To use with Upgraded Vehicles, please go to the Subnautica Modding Server and ping me: "Akari - アカリ#1302" for more information.

-Cyclops Vehicle Bay HUD Icon:
+## Cyclops Vehicle Bay HUD Icon

-Adds an icon on the Cyclops HUD that shows which vehicle is docked in the Vehicle Bay.
+This mod adds an icon to the Cyclops HUD that shows a docked Seamoth or PRAWN Suit, if one is within the vehicle bay.<br>

-Needs MoreCyclopsUpgrades Version 5.2 to work.
+    Needs: QModManager, MoreCyclopsUpgrades (and its own dependencies).